Fort Nogent as it is now and where I enlisted in 1982

 I was in the romantic part of the Legion.
 I wanted to live a life worth living and in that find myself.

 The Legion is an embodiment of the Regimental System taken to the extreme.
 As a recruit, any support structure you may previously have had is brutally excised.
 It is replaced by a new “family” which is the Legion.
-You are forced to live, breathe, eat, run and shit the Legion 24/7.
+You are forced to live, breathe, eat, run and be the Legion 24/7.
 You are expected to measure up to the past – “More Majorum”.
 You are also conditioned by your treatment to privation, pain (both physical and mental), hunger, making-do with very little, constant striving for perfection and immediate obedience.
 You do this in the company of fellow men, with whom you build up a bond.
-This is similar to the British Army, but the Legion takes it to the extreme.
-(And remember it’s not only a different country but also different language and a ‘way of thinking’ – that lasts for 5 years)
+This is similar to the British Army and other regimes but the Legion takes it to the extreme.
+(And, it’s not only a different country, language and ‘way of thinking’)

 I’ve got a few photos of this time, and I will use each one to tell a story about what was happening at that time.
 Read Sergei Dovlatov’s short stories about the contents of a suitcase and his experiences in the Russian Army.
 His story about the lead-filled belt buckle is pure Legion.